krobee/Ray-Tracer/README.md

 # Ray-Tracer
-This project is for CS410 Computer Graphics.
-It builds a rendering system for generating an image by tracing the path of light as pixels in an image plane and simulating the effects of its encounters with virtual objects.
+A rendering system for generating an image by tracing the path of light as pixels in an image plane and simulating the effects of its encounters with virtual objects.
 ## Input
 * scene model (objects, surfaces & materials)
 * lighting models